Music of the Maison Ikkoku series: Live-action movie theme

 The live action film, released 10 October 1986 through Toei and Kitty Film in Japan, reused the two Gilbert O'Sullivan songs as themes.
 "Alone Again (Naturally)" and "Get Down" had previously been used as the theme songs for episode 24 of the anime television series on 3 September 1986.
 Outside of those two themes, the soundtrack for the film was composed by Joe Hisaishi.

 Anime television movie theme

 "Glass Kiss", the theme song for Maison Ikkoku Final (めぞん一刻 完結篇, Mezon Ikkoku Kanketsuhen), was sung by Rika Himenogi.
 It was released as a single on 3 February 1988 by Kitty Records.
 It reached #21 on the Oricon charts and sold over 260,000 copies.

 OVA themes

-There were three OVAs released from 1988-1992.
+There were three OVAs released from 1988 to 1992.